 The panel will then decide whether or not the opposition should be upheld.

 8. Appeal the decision

-If you lose a trademark opposition, the trademark applicant can appeal the decision of the trademark examining attorney to a higher court to grant the trademark registration (previously it was filed before the Intellectual Property Appellate Board).
+If you lose a trademark opposition, the trademark applicant can appeal the decision of the trademark.
+Examining attorney to a higher court to grant the trademark registration (previously it was filed before the Intellectual Property Appellate Board).
 This trademark trial legal process, so it is important to have an experienced attorney on your side if you decide to take this step.
 Defending a trademark opposition can be a complex and difficult process.
 However, it is important to remember that you have rights and there are ways to protect those rights.
-If you have received a notice of opposition, the best course of action is to consult with an experienced attorney who can help you understand your options and choose the best course of action for your particular case.
+If you receive a notice of opposition, consult with an experienced attorney to understand your options and choose the best course of action for your case.

 Points to Remember while defending the opposition

 - You have to understand the purpose and intent of the opponent to raise the opposition and act accordingly.

 - Identify if your opposition has been filed in order to slow down the registration process and procedure.